mcgivrer/sparkpost/README.md

 This small java project is a demo project to test the SparkJava framework, a light java micro-service framewwork.

+if you wanna test it:

+$> java -jar sparkpost-0.0.1-SNAPSHOT.jar

 Have Fun !

 McG.